JustinAbner/DataScience_Portfolio/Arsenic Concentrations in CWS/README.md

 # Predicting Arsenic Arsenic Concentrations in CWS (Currently in Progress)

-## We will be utilizing data such as population size, counts of certain diseases, and environmental indexes for specific counties to predict arsenic concentrations in community water systems (CWS).
-A Pipeline will be created, which will contain a Linear Regression and a Standard Scaler.
+## Utilizing data such as population size, counts of certain diseases, and environmental indexes for specific counties, we will predict arsenic (parts per billion) concentrations in community water systems.
+This project looks at how Linear, Bayesian Ridge, and Decision Tree Regression models stack up to one another.